University Health Services / UHS / Student Health

 The university is strongly committed to providing for your physical and mental health needs.
 University Health Services provides students with primary health care, health education and disease prevention services.
 All currently enrolled students are eligible for care at UHS.
 Most available services are prepaid as part of tuition and fees.

 Care providers include physicians, nurses, psychologists and other professional staff.
 A variety of diagnostic laboratory studies and x-rays are available.
 Most services are provided on an appointment basis, however, care for urgent or acute problems is always available during the hours the clinics are open.
 Students should always call (608) 265-5600 for an appointment before coming to the main clinics and be prepared to show a student ID.Immunization requirements and recommendations can be found on the UHS website under the "New Student" link

-University Health Services is now located at 333 East Campus Mall, the new Student Services Tower in the University Square complex.
+The Main Clinic of University Health Services is located at 333 East Campus Mall, the Student Services Tower in the University Square complex.
 All medical, counseling, prevention, and pharmacy services are united in the state-of-the-art facility on floors 5 through 8 of the tower.